Asqatasun/Asqatasun/docs/Rule-1-6-1.md

 ## Summary

-This test consists in checking whether an informative image has a detailed description if necessary This test consists in detecting informative image buttons associated with an image used as a CAPTCHA.
+This test consists in detecting informative image.

+Human check will be then needed to determine whether these detected elements have a detailed description if necessary.

 ## Business description